Be a Super Host for your Super Bowl Party

 Go all out with team colors, or choose decorations with a football theme.
 It’s your place.
 Make it memorable in the style that is appropriate for you.

 Super Bowl is a great time to get creative with your cuisine.
 For this year, your menu could include New England Clam Chowder or Philly Cheesesteak sliders.
-Or simply create themed names for your food: Cheesesteak Nachos or New England “eagles” wings.
+Or simply create themed names for your food: Cheesesteak Nachos or Philadelphia “eagles” wings.

 If it feels like winter, plan where the coats will go.
 The top of your bed is an easy bet.